 Individualized tutoring is free for Helena College students and is available for most courses.
-For more information, contact the Library Learning Hub or log into your Starfish account to make an appointment with a tutor.
+For more information, contact the Library Learning Hub or click on the Office 365 Bookings link to make an appointment with a tutor.
 For courses not covered, or for students needing help outside of the hours offered, online tutoring is available through TutorMe; you will find TutorMe in Moodle.
 Academic coaching is available to all students to help them develop the skills they need to achieve their goals by providing individual support in the areas of time management and study skills.
-Appointments may be made through your Success Network in Starfish.
+Appointments may be made by contacting the library Learning Hub or Academic Coach, Kim Caldwell.
 Tutoring services and academic coaching are located in room 140 of the Library Learning Hub on the Donaldson Campus.